A Meticulous Craft

 The story behind A TIMELESS CLASSIC, "Bonjour Akaroa"

-Next morning when we arrived, I was excited to see these seagulls lined up along the railing, “perfect”.
-But the light was still a long way off reaching the water.
-Time to get cunning & use our secret weapon: we had just 4 chocolate chip cookies left (Siedel’s mum bakes the best, so the sacrifice was huge!)
-I set up my equipment whilst Siedel was duly appointed “Chief Crumb Spreader” & rationed our bait along the railing.
-Of course there’s always one bossy seagull...he was a real pain & almost killed the show...
+Next morning when we got here, I was excited to see these seagulls lined up on the railing - perfect, but the light was still a long way off reaching the water.
+Time to get cunning & use our secret weapon: we had just four chocolate chip cookies left (Siedel’s mum bakes the best, so the sacrifice was huge!)
+I set up my equipment whilst Siedel rationed our bait along the railing to keep the gulls in place.
+Of course there’s always one bossy seagull, he was a real pain & almost killed the show...

 Click any image to enlarge slideshow

-By definition, a “limited edition” is a strictly limited, numbered edition.
-Deciding on this number can be difficult, my aim being to keep the total number modest in respect of our (small) market.
-Artist Proofs are printed when testing any new images or new media & I retain only a small number of these (never more than 10% of an edition's number of prints are A.P's.)
-These are the last opportunity to purchase that particular print & are released once the edition is sold out.
-I'm amazed how many times have people asked "I see it's sold out, but will you be printing any more?"
-My answer is always "No, sorry!"
+By definition, a limited edition is a strictly limited, numbered edition.
+Deciding on this number can be tricky, my aim being to keep the total number modest in respect of our (small) market.
+Artist Proofs are printed when testing any new images or media & I retain only a small number of these.
+Never more than 10% of an edition's number of prints are A.P's. & these are released once the edition is all sold.